-10. EM has established warming and cool centers coupled with triggers and escalation levels.
-These locations are primarily the libraries throughout the community, but EM has also established additional locations identified if libraries are not suitable to the needs of the incident, including the use recreation centers and other facilities.
-Extreme Heat procedure are currently in place.
-A comfort center plan for extreme heat/cold mass care support is in development by EM.
+15. The Office of Emergency Management has established warming and cool centers coupled with triggers and escalation levels.
+These locations are primarily the libraries throughout the community, but the Office of Emergency Management has also established additional locations identified if libraries are not suitable to the needs of the incident, including the use recreation centers and other facilities.
+Extreme Heat procedures are currently in place.
+A comfort center plan for extreme heat/cold mass care support is in development for the County.
 If a resident signs up for PWC Alerts, and opts into weather watches and warnings, they will receive notifications for heat advisories.
-This is supported by our Emergency Operations Plan.
+This is supported by the County's Emergency Operations Plan.